grapa-dev/grapa/docs-src/docs/lisp_interpreter.md

   - metaprogramming
 ---

-# LISP Integration
+# LISP Interpreter

 ## Overview

-Grapa's LISP integration demonstrates how the language can implement its own inspiration.
+Grapa's LISP interpreter demonstrates how the language can implement its own inspiration.
 Since Grapa is LISP-inspired with late-binding, functional programming, and code-as-data capabilities, implementing LISP syntax provides a natural bridge between traditional LISP concepts and Grapa's modern features.

-This integration showcases:
+This interpreter showcases:
 - **LISP syntax parsing** using Grapa's executable BNF
 - **Functional programming** with LISP-style expressions
 - **Macro system** implementation